Who Are The Gentiles Of The Bible

 Conclusion

 The story of the Gentiles in the Bible is a testament to God's universal love and his plan of salvation for all people.
-From the early prophecies in the Old Testament to the inclusion of Gentiles in the New Testament church, the Bible reveals a God who is not limited by ethnic or cultural boundaries.
+Consider this: from the early prophecies in the Old Testament to the inclusion of Gentiles in the New Testament church, the Bible reveals a God who is not limited by ethnic or cultural boundaries.
 Understanding the role of the Gentiles is essential for grasping the full scope of biblical history and theology.

 What actions can you take to show love to those who are different from you?
 Consider reading more about the historical context of the Bible, and share this article to enlighten others on the beautiful complexities of God's relationship with all people, both Jew and Gentile.